Get Your Tetanus Shots From Family Urgent Care

 When Can You Get Vaccinated For Tetanus?

-According to the guidelines, adults need tetanus shot every 10 years, whereas kids usually need six doses of tetanus shots when they’re growing up
+According to the guidelines, adults need a tetanus shot every 10 years, whereas kids usually need six doses of tetanus shots when they’re growing up

-• a series of four doses of DTaP (diphtheria, tetanus, acellular pertussis) vaccine before 2 years of age
+• A series of four doses of DTaP (diphtheria, tetanus, acellular pertussis) vaccine before 2 years of age

 • another dose at 4–6 years of age